SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 ..
 REFERENCE
-   Jelly babies are a candy/sweet that was closely associated with past incartations of the Doctor in Dr. Who.
+   Jelly babies are a candy/sweet that was closely associated with past incarnations of the Doctor in Dr. Who.

 ..
    -> let haveJellyBabies = true